-Nature of Program: The Section 542(b) program provides for HUD to enter into reinsurance agreements with Fannie Mae, Freddie Mac, qualified financial institutions (QFIs), qualified Housing Finance Agencies (HFAs), and the Federal Housing Finance Board.
+Nature of Program: The Section 542(b) program provides for HUD to enter into reinsurance agreements with Fannie Mae, Freddie Mac, qualified financial institutions (QFIs), qualified housing finance agencies (HFAs), and the Federal Housing Finance Board.
 The agreements provide for risk-sharing on a 50-50 basis.

 The Section 542(c) program requires HUD to carry out a program in conjunction with qualified HFAs to provide federal credit enhancement for loans for affordable multifamily housing through a system of risk-sharing agreements.
+Agreements provide for risk-sharing between 10 percent and 90 percent.